 New Zealand is a stunning country located in the southwestern Pacific Ocean, consisting of the North and South Islands and several smaller islands.
-It boasts breathtaking landscapes that vary from snow-capped mountains, rugged coastlines, pristine lakes and lush forests, along with unique flora and fauna such as the Kiwi bird.
+It boasts breathtaking landscapes that vary from snow-capped mountains and rugged coastlines to pristine lakes and lush forests, along with unique flora and fauna such as the Kiwi bird.

-While expats may earn lower income levels compared to the US or the UK, the lower cost of living, particularly in terms of healthcare and education, offsets this difference.
-New Zealand also provides social services and safety nets to ensure all residents can access essential services such as healthcare, education, and affordable housing.
+While expats in New Zealand may earn lower income levels compared to the US or the UK, the comparatively lower cost of living offsets this difference – though it's worth noting that it's far from cheap to live here.
+That said, the country's social services and safety nets ensure that all residents can afford to access essential services such as healthcare, education and housing.
 The country's progressive tax system places the burden on higher earners, contributing to reducing income inequality.

 Living in New Zealand as an expat

-While the country lacks the economic might of larger countries, it has a growing economy and a positive outlook.
+While New Zealand lacks the economic might of larger countries, it has a growing economy and a positive outlook.
 As a result, there are plenty of job opportunities for expats with initiative, energy and optimism.
 The New Zealand government welcomes prospective expats in a range of industries, provided that they have the skills and experience to benefit the local economy.

-New Zealand’s transport infrastructure is well-developed and easily used.
+New Zealand’s transport infrastructure is well-developed and easy to use.
 Most cities have a public bus network, all major cities are linked by rail, and a regular ferry service connects the North and South Islands.

 Cost of living in New Zealand

 The cost of living in New Zealand is high, especially in cities such as Auckland, which is the commercial centre of the country and where the majority of the population lives.
 Accommodation is expensive and, due to high import costs, so are groceries and general goods that are not locally produced.
-Despite this high cost of living, people in New Zealand enjoy high living standards.
+The good news is that, though it's a bit pricey to live there, people in New Zealand enjoy high living standards that most consider to be well worth the cost.

 Families and children in New Zealand